-Purpose: There are less than 80 CRMs left in the State.
+Purpose: There are less than 80 registered CRMs left in the State, with approximately 25% of them working as rangeland managers.
 RMAC needs to promote using that expertise where appropriate or required, including within CAL FIRE for developing burn plans and conducting prescribed burns.
 There is a need to integrate and coordinate Registered Professional Foresters (RPFs) with Certified Rangeland Managers (CRMs) for the purpose of developing effective fuels management treatments from their different but complementary professional backgrounds, for example, via combined training programs with both RPFs and CRMs to develop burn plans.